mandel94/daXouse/hauscrape/docs/devdocs.md

   + *living_space(m^2)*: int, no-default
     Living space of an apartment.
     Scraped
+  + *bathrooms*: str
+    How many bathrooms does the house have?
   + *hasLift*: bool
     Has the flat complex a lift?
   + *district*: str, no-default